hmartelb/Pix2Pix-Timbre-Transfer/README.md

 # Dataset
 >[Table of contents](#table-of-contents)

 Given the description of the problem, the dataset must contain the same audios played by different instruments.
-Unfortunately, this is very complex to achieve with human performances because of time alignment and note intensity differences, or even instrument tuning changes due to their physical construction.
+Unfortunately, this is very complex to achieve with human performances because of time alignment, note intensity differences, or even instrument tuning changes due to their physical construction.

 For this reason, the audios of the dataset have been synthesized from MIDI files to obtain coherent and reliable data from different instruments.
 By doing this we ensure that the only change between two audios is the timbre, although this has its own limitations.